lukewhitehouse/groot/readme.md

 # Nobble
 A grid system to end all grid systems, from the team at [Mixd](http://www.mixd.co.uk).

-Nobble is based on the amazing work from Nicolas Gallagher's awesome [](Griddle).
+Nobble is based on the amazing work from Nicolas Gallagher's awesome [Griddle](https://github.com/necolas/griddle).

 - Flexibility: Complete control to fit it into your own workflow or framework.
 - Modular: Defaults to a BEM structured Grid System